 The settlement process itself is the straightforward culmination of weeks of negotiation, inspection, and applications.
 The most important thing you’ll do at a real estate closing is make your purchase official by signing documents—many, many documents.
 You’ll need to bring official identification to ensure that the documents are officially notarized.
 You’ll also need to provide a cashier’s check or to have wired the funds that make up the remaining portion of your down payment and closing costs.
 The seller will sign the deed transferring ownership of the home to you.
 You’ll also sign both a note, describing the terms of your mortgage, and a deed of trust, the document that establishes the house as collateral for your mortgage.

-If you are searching for an experienced and trustworthy attorney to assist with your Maryland real estate closing, contact the Law Offices of Matthew S. Evans, III for a consultation, at 401-626-6009.
+If you are searching for an experienced and trustworthy attorney to assist with your Maryland real estate closing, contact the Evans Law for a consultation, at 401-626-6009.